DanielGibson/DanielGibson.github.io/content/post/setup-vps-with-wireguard-and-forgejo.md

 .. and now the clients should be able to connect (on Windows by clicking `Activate` for the tunnel, on Linux with `# wg-quick up wg0`).

-**Note** that clients can only communicate with the server, not with each other, at least without setting up ip forwarding on the server (which isn't done here).
+**Note** that clients can only communicate with the server, not with each other, and they don't access the internet through that tunnel, at least without setting up ip forwarding on the server (see footnote[^ipforward]).

 `PersistentKeepalive = 21` makes sure that a (possibly empty) network packet is sent at least every 21 seconds to make sure that routers and firewalls between the client and the server don't assume